sumanentc/COVID-19-bot/README.md

 Currently, the Bot considers India and the states within.</br>
 It has the below features.</br>

-- Answer questions related COVID-19.
+- It answers questions related COVID-19.
-  - What is the total number of deaths in india
+  - What is the total number of deaths in india?
-  - Recovered cases in india
+  - How many recovered cases are there in india
-  - Confirmed cases in india
+  - How many confirmed cases are there in Ind
-  - Active cases in Maharashtra
+  - What is the total number of Active cases in Maharashtra
-  - Active cases in Maharashtra and Goa
+  - What is the total number of actve cases in Maharashtra and Goa
-  - Confirmed cases in West Bengal
+  - How many Confirmed cases are there in West Bengal
-  - Most affected states
+  - Which states are Most affected
-  - Most recovered states
+  - Which states have maximum recovered states
-  - Least affected states
+  - Which states are Least affected ?
-  - Recovery rate in Karnataka
+  - What is the Recovery rate in Karnataka
-  - Recovery rate in Karnataka and Goa
+  - What is the Recovery rate in Karnataka and Goa
-  - Mortality rate in Goa
+  - What is the Mortality rate in Goa
-- Handle spelling mistakes using custom Spellchecker.
+- It can handle spelling mistakes.

-- Answer questions related to vaccination status.
+- It can answers questions related to vaccination.

-  - patial vaccinated people in India
+  - Number of people patially vaccinated in India
-  - people fully vaccinated in India
+  - Number of people fully vaccinated

-- Handle out of context questions.
+- It can handle out of context questions.

+  - How are you?
+  - How is the weather?

-- RASA-X for Interactive training.
+- It has RASA-X UI for Interactive training and usage

 ### Built With